OSInside/kiwi/doc/source/container_builder.rst

 By default Docker uses the device mapper to manage the storage for the containers it starts.
-Unfortunately, this does not work if the container is supposed to build images because it runs into conflicts with tools like kpartx which itself maps devices using the device mapper.
+Unfortunately, this does not work if the container is supposed to build images because it runs into conflicts with tools like :command:`kpartx` which itself maps devices using the device mapper.

-Fortunately, there is a solution for Docker which allows us to use btrfs as the storage backend.
-The following is only required if your host system root filesystem is not btrfs.
+Fortunately, there is a solution for Docker which allows us to use Btrfs as the storage backend.
+The following is only required if your host system root filesystem is not btrfs:

 .. code:: bash